priyanshtiwari001/Git_tutorial/Readme.md

 - `git restore --staged <filename>` - if you modified the file and moved into staging area and wwant to revert back modified file or (to discard changes in working directory)

+`git branch` - to see other branches in the repo.

 - `rm -rf .git` - if you dont want to manage by the git so just delete `.git` .

 ---